 Skip to main content

 The graph builder gives you full control over execution flow.
-You define nodes (HTTP requests, waits, assertions) and edges (the order they run in).
+You define nodes (HTTP requests, browser steps, waits, assertions) and edges (the order they run in).
 This is the right choice when you need branching, parallel paths, or non-linear flows.
 For simple linear monitors, see the Sequential Builder.
+For browser-based monitoring, see Browser Monitors.

 Basic example